Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

 ========================   ======================================================================
 Type                       Description
 ========================   ======================================================================
-element_type               The type of elements stores in the object element_reference          Reference to a single element.
+element_type               The type of elements stores in the object. element_reference          Reference to a single element.
 This is a proxy reference, meaning
-                           that it can be something more complex than element_type&, for example an object describing the row of a matrix. element_range              Range over the elements.. batch_type                 The batch type of the Dataset.
+                           that it can be something more complex than element_type&, for example an object describing the row of a matrix. element_range              Range over the elements. batch_type                 The batch type of the Dataset.
 Same as Batch<element_type>::type batch_reference            Reference to a batch of points.
 This is batch_type&. batch_range                Range over the batches.